Gallery, Shows and Events:

-Martin Kalanda is an artist in New York City as well as Co-Founder and Owner of RSOAA, The Royal Society of American Art www.rsoaa.com an independent, privately funded institution led by eminent artists.
-He is also an award-winning Creative Director & Web designer working with clients from a vast array of industries.
-Martin recently began working on more personal artwork and hopes to share with everyone his view of the cheerfully chaotic world around him.
+Martin Kalanda is an artist in New York City as well as Co-Founder and Owner of The Royal Society of American Art (RSOAA) www.rsoaa.com an independent, privately funded institution led by eminent artists.
+He is also an award-winning Art Director & Web designer working with clients from a vast array of industries.